 10.0.0.1 took too long to respond.

-This can be happened due to lose wired connection with the routers.
+This can be happened due to a loose wired connection with the routers.
 Sometimes this is also caused by frequent power loss to routers or overuses the router.
 To fix the issue simply reboot your routers and try again.

 IP Address Conflict

-This is generally caused when you have more than one device that is using 10.0.0.1 as a default gateway.
-This is mostly happening in a workplace where you a lot of devices connected to the same network.
+This is generally caused when you have more than one device that is using the same IP as a default gateway.
+This is mostly happening in a workplace where you have many devices connected to the same network.
 To solve the issue change the IP address of the device and make it different from one another.

 Invalid Username and Password